Ailsa McGilvary

 Ailsa Diane McGilvary (also known as Ailsa McGilvary-Howard) is a New Zealand bird conservationist, and photographer.
+She is a long-term resident of Kaikōura in the South Island of New Zealand, and is known for her work with conservation of banded dotterel and Hutton's shearwater and in the Kaikōura region.
+McGilvary was awarded the Queen's Service Medal in 2022 for services to wildlife conservation.

 Banded dotterel conservation

 Research

 In 2012, McGilvary noted from casual observations at South Bay, Kaikōura that the banded dotterels or pohowera nesting there were having poor breeding success, with failures of all the nests that she had located.
 She launched a self-funded project, the Banded Dotterel Study, in the 2015/16 breeding season to systematically monitor the bird's breeding success.
 Of the 20 nests studied in the 2015/16 season, there were only eight chicks hatched, and just one fledgling survived.
 The study has continued over multiple breeding seasons, confirming the poor breeding success, with the leading cause being cat predation of eggs, chicks and adult birds.
 Other predators and threats she identified include hedgehogs, dogs, and disturbance from human activities.

 In addition to direct observations, including cat prints in beach gravels, McGilvary has captured multiple instances of cat predation using motion-activated nest cameras.
 The evidence from the nest cameras revealed the type of predators, their predatory behaviour and how prevalent they were.
 It became clear that the predators were not just wild cats, but also pet cats, dogs and hedgehogs.
 When cats visit the nests, the adult birds are often too frightened to sit on the eggs.
 Other evidence suggested that chicks had been taken and nesting birds had been disturbed by dogs that were unleashed or not under direct control of their owner.

 In the third year of the study McGilvary trialled the use of cages installed over the nests, to protect them from predators.
 Ultimately, this initiative was unsuccessful, and led to several bird deaths that were attributed to cats learning how to catch adult birds as they left the cage.

 McGilvary's studies have shown that the local breeding population of banded dotterels is critically endangered.
 The 2020 breeding season was described as the worst on record, with a drop of 40% in the number of pairs nesting in the study area, and heavy losses of chicks and adult birds.